matthewp/haunted/readme.md

 ##### Rendering

-Now that we have access to `<my-app>` in all HTML, what if you want to render it from JavaScript?
+Now that we have access to `<my-app>` anywhere we can write HTML, what if you want to render it from JavaScript?

 In this instance, we're using lit-html which comes with a `render` function.
 You can utilize it by passing in your HTML template and the element you wish to render the template into: